Cassidy Rain Berghoff didn’t know that the very night she decided to get a life would be the night her best friend would lose his.

-On New Year’s Eve, I stood waiting my turn in the express aisle of Hein’s Grocery Barn, flipping through the December issue of Teen Lifestyles—a perfume-soaked ad for make-up, clothes, and bulimia.
-The magazine reported: “76% of teenage girls who responded to our Heating Up Your Holidays survey indicated that they had French kissed a boy.”
-The next day was my birthday, and I’d never kissed a boy—domestic style or French.
+On New Year’s Eve, I stood waiting my turn in the express aisle of Hein’s Grocery Barn, flipping through the December issue of Teen Lifestyles.
+The magazine reported: “76% of teenagers who responded to our Heating Up Your Holidays survey indicated that they had French-kissed someone.”
+The next day was my birthday, and I’d never kissed anyone—domestic style or French.
 Right then, looking at that magazine, I decided to get myself a teen life.
 Tradition was on my side.
 Among excuses for kisses, midnight on New Year’s Eve outweighs mistletoe all Christmas season long.
 Kissing Galen would mark my new year, my birthday, my new beginning.
 Or I’d chicken out and drown in a pit of humiliation, insecurity, and despair.
 Cassidy Rain Berghoff, Rest In Peace.”

 - What does it show about Galen when he gives Rain the necklace after the years of the odd presents?
 Why is this important?